HTUTKHANT/CP-3402/Week-6.md

 # Estimated Hours

 Estimated more than 2 hours.
-It takes more than 1 hour to familiar myself with how to use Slack.
+It takes more than 1 hour to familiar with how to use Slack.

 # Content Insights

--
+This week one is to familiar with the use of Slack and how to control the team by using it.

 # Career/Employability/Learning Insights

--
+In later weeks, we need to communicate more and break down the flow of the system.
+Then, we can perfectly create the perfect for assessment-2.